reaver-flomesh/fsm-docs/content/en/demos/ingress/ingress_basics.md

 ## Advanced Configuration

-Next, we will introduce the advanced configuration of ErieCanal Ingress.
+Next, we will introduce the advanced configuration of FSM Ingress.
 Advanced configuration is set through the `metadata.annotations` field of the `Ingress` resource.
 The currently supported features are:

 - Path Rewrite
 - Specifying Load Balancing Algorithm